zeevt/zeevt.github.io/base64-overhead-how-much.md

 either to "error" or "completed" again, and if you saw "completed" you could not know whether it's _still_ "completed" or _again_ "completed".

-I inserted superflous operations of a different sort in between every two operations of the same sort, to change the status.
+I inserted superfluous operations of a different sort in between every two operations of the same sort, to change the status.

 It did not improve user visible latency.